 Another factor to consider is the current interest rate.
 Sit down and figure out exactly how much money you will save by paying off your mortgage early.
 Can you make more in the market than what you save in interest?
 If the interest rates are lower, it may make more sense to invest in the stock market or your 401K.
 Just remember the stock market is volatile so make sure to consult with a financial advisor.

 Do You Have High Interest Debt?

 If you have any high interest credit cards, car payments or student loans, paying those off should be a priority before you make extra mortgage payments.
 For example, if your credit card has a 20% interest rate and your home loan is only at 4%, that credit card is costing you a lot more in interest than your monthly mortgage payment.

 Looking for a Lender in Rochester, MI?

 Julie Krumholz is has been helping Michigan homebuyers for over 30 years and has several loan programs available for various incomes and financial situations.

-If you are looking for a mortgage lender in Rochester, MI or anywhere throughout Michigan, call Julie from Main Street Bank today at: 586-382-5482 and let her help you navigate through the loan process and answer any questions you may have.
+If you are looking for a mortgage lender in Rochester, MI or anywhere throughout Michigan, call Julie from Superior National Bank today at: 586-382-5482 and let her help you navigate through the loan process and answer any questions you may have.